Saddle point preconditioners for weak-constraint 4D-Var: Numerical experiments

 {\rev{One advantage of the heat equation test problem is the ability to consider how our new preconditioners scale with problem size.
-We now consider the best-performing preconditioners for a high-dimensional example, namely the inexact constraint preconditioner for $\bfR_{block},\bfR_{RR}$ and $\bfR$.
-Further experiments for all choices of preconditioner are considered in the Supplementary Material. }} {{Experiment B studies}} the behaviour of the inexact constraint preconditioner for high-dimensional problems.
-In particular for $\Delta x=2\times10^{-5}$ the dimension of the full saddle point problem is $750,000\times 750,000$ for $s=2p$.
+We now consider the best-performing preconditioners for a high-dimensional example, namely the inexact constraint preconditioner for $\bfR_{block},\bfR_{RR}$, and $\bfR$. }} {{Experiment B studies}} the behaviour of the inexact constraint preconditioner for high-dimensional problems.
+In particular, for $\Delta x=2\times10^{-5}$ the dimension of the full saddle point problem is $750,000\times 750,000$ for $s=2p$.
 In Figure \ref{fig:ConvergenceICLarge} we only consider the inexact constraint preconditioner and the three best choices of $\widehat{\bfR}$.
-We find that even for a high-dimensional problem the number of iterations is small.
+We find that even for a high-dimensional problem the number of iterations is small, {with only a modest difference between the results for $\bfR_{block}$ and $\bfR$ (as well as $\bfR_{RR}$)}.
 Similarly to the lower dimensional case, using $\bfL_M$ requires fewer iterations than using $\bfL_0$.
-Wallclock time is also lower for $\bfL_M$ than $\bfL_0$.
-Convergence is very similar for the three choices of $\widehat{\bfR}$, but there are differences in wallclock time, with $\bfR_{RR}$ being the slowest.
 Figure \ref{fig:ConvergenceICLarge} also considers two observation networks.
-We see that using a larger number of observations requires a larger number of iterations to reach convergence and longer wallclock time, which coincides with the findings of \cite{dauvzickaite2020spectral} for the unpreconditioned case.
+We see that using a larger number of observations requires a larger number of iterations to reach convergence, which coincides with the findings of \cite{dauvzickaite2020spectral} for the unpreconditioned case.
 However, the qualitative behaviour across the different choices of $\widehat{\bfL}$ and $\widehat{\bfR}$ is the same for both observation networks.